-This post discusses how you can save up to 50% when you next renew your Microsoft SQL Server platform.
-The traditional process of renewing or migrating your data platform will not lead to remarkable savings.
-I explore the best time to optimize your SQL Server platform and take advantage of a better method of renewal and save up to 50% in server and licensing costs.
+Discover how you can save up to 50% when you next renew your Microsoft SQL Server platform.
+The traditional lift-and-shift process of renewing or migrating your data platform will not lead to remarkable savings.
+We explore the best time to optimize your SQL Server platform and take advantage of a better method of renewal and save up to 50% in server and licensing costs.

 The database platform renewal is typically driven by a clear technical reason.
 Some of the common reasons are: